sfe-SparkFro/AgXRP_MicroPython/README.md

 # AgXRP Sensor Kit Firmware

-MicroPython firmware for the AgXRP — an automated plant monitoring and watering system built on the XRP (eXtensible Robot Platform) board.
+MicroPython firmware for the AgXRP — an automated plant monitoring and watering system built on the XRP (Experiential Robotics Platform) board.
 It monitors soil moisture and environmental conditions, logs data to CSV, and automatically controls peristaltic water pumps, all accessible through a local web dashboard.

 ---